Varieties – Alphabetical

 The most recent official Italian survey of vineyards, performed in 2010, lists about 440 different grape varieties growing in Italy.
 But new varieties continue to be recognized, and as of mid-2018, the national registry of grape varieties cataloged 517 winegrapes.
 A lot of these are not grown in great quantity, but the diversity of grapes in nevertheless astonishing.
 Below is an alphabetical list of most of the significant varieties, including all varieties with more than 400 hectares (1,000 acres) planted or that feature in a DOP wine.

-- Trebbiano Abruzzese: The highest-quality Trebbiano (not counting the ones that are actually Verdicchio).
+- Trebbiano Abruzzese: The highest-quality Trebbiano (apart from the ones that are actually Verdicchio).
 High acidity.
 Aromas & flavors: White flowers, peach, citrus.

-- Trebbiano Toscano: The most-planted Trebbiano.
-Same as Ugni Blanc, the grape of Cognac.
+- Trebbiano Toscano: The most planted type of Trebbiano.
+Same as Ugni Blanc, the grape of Cognac in France.
 High in acidity.
 Aromas & flavors: Generally neutral; can be delicately herbal and lemony.